 The Harvard Center for Biological Imaging was opened May 17, 2010 and is one of the most innovative biological imaging centers in the world.
-Under the direction of Harvard faculty member Jeff Lichtman, HCBI Director of Imaging Doug Richardson, and in partnership with Carl Zeiss Microscopy; the HCBI is now recognized as a true “Evergreen” microscopy facility.
-In order to ensure investigators always have access to the latest and best technologies, the six most advanced imaging systems at the HCBI are replaced every 2-3 years, ensuring that the facility remains relevant and is never in possession of outdated equipment.
-Currently, the HCBI contains 16 microscopes and high-end processing stations including an ELYRA multi-function super-resolution system (LSM 710 confocal/TIRF/SIM/PALM/STORM), a LSM 780 upright confocal configured for 2-Photon imaging, a LSM 780 inverted confocal with environmental control, a LSM 700 inverted confocal, a fully environmentally controlled Cell Observer widefield microscope for long-term imaging, the AxioZoomV16 fluorescence zoom microscope, and an Axio Scan high throughput slide scanner.
-In addition, we recently installed the first commercial Lightsheet microscope for live cell imaging in North America.
+In order to ensure investigators always have access to the latest and best technologies, the HCBI was designed to be an “Evergreen” microscopy facility.
+Imaging systems at the HCBI are leased rather than purchased and replaced every 2-3 years.
+This ensures that the facility remains relevant and is never in possession of outdated equipment.
+Currently, the HCBI contains 18 microscopes and high-end processing stations including confocal, super-resolution, multi-photon, lightsheet, live cell imaging, high-content screening, slide scanning, laser dissection and macroscopy.
 The facility also features wet lab space, eukaryotic and prokaryotic incubation, and access to nearby animal care facilities for a wide range of species.
-Further, Sven Terclavers, an embedded Zeiss specialist, is also present in the facility to assist with experimental design, advanced imaging configurations, training, and troubleshooting.
-All microscopes are covered under platinum service agreements to ensure rapid repair and minimum down times.